 Many instructors believe that research or implementation projects are crucial to the clear understanding of computer security.
-Without projects, it may be difficult for students to grasp some of the basic concepts and interactions among components.
-Projects reinforce the concepts introduced in the book, give the student a greater appreciation of how a cryptographic algorithm or protocol works, and can motivate students and give them confidence that they are capable of not only understanding but implementing the details of a security capability.
+Without projects, it may be difficult for students to grasp some of the basic concepts and interactions among security functions.
+Projects reinforce the concepts introduced in the book, give the student a greater appreciation of how a cryptographic algorithm or security function works, and can motivate students and give them confidence that they are capable of not only understanding but implementing the details of a security capability.

 In this text, we have tried to present the concepts of computer security as clearly as possible and have provided numerous homework problems to reinforce those concepts.
 However, many instructors will wish to supplement this material with projects.
-This appendix provides some guidance in that regard and describes support material available in the instructor's supplement (available through your Pearson Education or Prentice Hall representative).
-The support material covers seven types of projects:
+This appendix provides some guidance in that regard and describes support material available in the Instructor's Resource Center (IRC) for this book, accessible from Prentice Hall for instructors.
+The support material covers nine types of projects and other student exercises:

+- Hacking projects

+- Laboratory exercise

 - Research projects

-- Hacking project

 - Programming projects

-- Laboratory exercise

 - Practical security assessments

+- Firewall projects

+- Case studies

 - Writing assignments

 - Reading/report assignments